Why Functional Medicine Is The Future Of Health

 Sadly, the last century was in many ways a complete departure from Edison's words.
-Away from looking at the foods we eat and prevention and toward the Big Pharma, sick care system: diagnose a disease and match it with a corresponding drug.
+Away from looking at the foods we eat and prevention and toward pharmacy, sick care system: diagnose a disease and match it with a corresponding drug.
 Despite spending more on health care than the next 10 top-spending countries combined, the U.S. has the most chronic disease and shortest life span of all industrialized nations.

 According to a comprehensive study by the Institute of Medicine and the National Research Council, American men ranked last in life expectancy, and women were ranked second to last.
 When it comes to the health of a pregnant mother or her child, the U.S. has the highest mortality rate among all developed nations.
 The U.S. also has the third-worst mortality rate from nutritional deficiencies, and the highest absolute age-adjusted mortality rate among all developed nations!

 Despite the amazing advancements in life saving surgeries and emergency care, when it comes to chronic health conditions and longevity we are doing something abysmally wrong.
 Seeing the darkness surrounding the conventional health care system, functional medicine is attempting to offer a sustainable health solution.

 When I first started writing for MindBodyGreen, many people hadn't heard about functional medicine.
 Now, with the Cleveland Clinic opening up a functional medicine center, we're at the birth of a new age of health.

 Yet even today, many people don't fully understand what functional medicine is, or why they should try it.
 Well, here are six compelling reasons to give functional medicine a try: